bbauska/ibm-intermediate-web-dev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image277.webp"
-  alt="Javascript optimizatoin tips."
+  alt="Javascript optimization tips."
   style="width:500px;"/>
 </p>

 JavaScript is becoming a popular language for creating web applications.
 Here are some important points on how JavaScript can improve the performance of your web application.

+<b><i>Asynchronous programming</i></b>

-Asynchronous programming The async.js feature of JavaScript aids in the efficient management of asynchronous codes.
+The async.js feature of JavaScript aids in the efficient management of asynchronous codes.
 As a result, async code is pushed to an event queue, where it executes after all other code has been completed.

-Light and small code files Keeping the code light and small reduces latency and increases speed.
+<b><i>Light and small code files</i></b>

+Keeping the code light and small reduces latency and increases speed.
 Multiple JS files can be combined into one to improve application performance.

+<b><i>Gzip compression</i></b>

-Gzip compression Most clients and servers use Gzip as a compression and decompression software application.
+Most clients and servers use Gzip as a compression and decompression software application.
 It compresses large JavaScript files and saves bandwidth, reducing latency and time lag and improving overall application performance.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">